 Advising the international media on the politics, society, economy and international politics of the Democratic People’s Republic of Korea (North Korea) and the Republic of Korea (South Korea).

-Dr Sojin Lim had an interview with BBC Radio World about North Korea’s withdrawal of its personnel from the inter-Korean liaison office in Kaesong as a reaction of Hanoi Summit.
+On 22 March 2019 Dr Sojin Lim had an interview with BBC Radio World about North Korea’s withdrawal of its personnel from the inter-Korean liaison office in Kaesong as a reaction of Hanoi Summit.

 Dr Sojin Lim, MA North Korean Studies course leader, participated in the roundtable on Prospects for Economic Normalisation with the DPRK at Chatham House in London on 21 March 2019.

 She gave a talk about ‘Combatting inequality and corruption: how can the DPRK become a functional member of the economic community?’.

 On 6 March 2019, Deputy Director of the IKSU, Dr Sojin Lim had an interview with BBC World Update about North Korea’s reaction after the failure of the Hanoi Summit.

 Her interview was lined up with Victor Cha, one of well-known North Korean expert in the US.